 Sort your workspace

 How does your workspace look?
 Is it tidy and neat, or a teetering pile of books and paperwork?
 Maybe you have more than one workspace, or work out of a rucksack?
 Perhaps everything you need lives on your phone?
+Has home or hybrid working brought more challenges – and more to keep in order?

 – sorting through your computer to ensure all your folders are up to date, with the right stuff in the right places, and any duplicates or no-longer-useful documents archived or deleted; with pending tasks clearly indicated.
-I admit this might take much longer than a couple of days and it’s okay to schedule this across the coming weeks as something you do for a short time each day until everything is more sorted.
+I admit this might take much longer than a couple of days and it’s okay to schedule this across the coming weeks as something you do for a short time each day until everything is more organised.

 – If you have any work that needs filing (on or offline) you could sort this now, or make a note of what needs organising and manage that in the next few days/weeks.
 A checklist of what needs tidying that you can tick off brings order and can feel very satisfying.